LousyBook94/ZtoApi-Deno/README.md

 ![TypeScript](https://img.shields.io/badge/typescript-5.0+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-> Guys  i need help fixing the output of the server when thinking enabled, plz, and also a new tag mode to seperate the thinking from the final answer into reasoning_content field at the same level as content.
+> ✅ **FIXED!** The output when thinking is enabled has been fixed, and a new "separate" tag mode has been added to separate the thinking from the final answer into a `reasoning_content` field at the same level as `content`.
+The regex patterns have been updated to properly handle multiline content, and support for the `edit_content` field has been implemented.

 ZtoApi is a high-performance OpenAI-compatible API proxy that exposes Z.ai's GLM-4.5 and GLM-4.5V models via a standard OpenAI-style interface.
 Implemented with Deno's native HTTP API, it supports streaming and non-streaming responses and includes a real-time monitoring dashboard.